JoBess7/portfolio-v1/README.md

 ## Personal Portfolio

-This is the second iteration of my online portfolio.
+This is the first iteration of my online portfolio.

 ![](/src/assets/images/portfolio.png "")